OxfordRSE/python-packaging-course/site/content/part1_making_a_package/the_tstools_package.md

 If this python file is empty, or simply doesnt exists... nothing is imported.

-In the following section we add some `import` statements into the `__init__.py` so that all our functions (in the three modules) ar avaialbe under the single namespae `tstools`.
+In the following section we add some `import` statements into the `__init__.py` so that all our functions (in the three modules) ar available under the single namespae `tstools`.